Master of Music

 The Master of Music allows students to take composition or performance studies to a more advanced technical level, and to gain breadth and depth of appreciation in their specialist field.
 It is an ideal pathway for those interested in undertaking a completely research-based degree.

 The Master of Music may be awarded with Distinction or Merit.

-Candidates must have completed the equivalent of a Bachelor of Music with Honours with at least a B average grade, and been approved by the Dean of Arts (Academic).
+Students must have completed the equivalent of a Bachelor of Music with Honours with at least a B Grade Point Average, and been approved by the Dean of Arts (Academic).
 Students intending to enrol should choose courses carefully to ensure prerequisites have been met.

 Evidence of musical ability is required for entry – see 'How to apply' below.

 If English is your additional language, you are also required to meet UC's English language requirements.

 How to apply

 See the College of Arts | Te Rāngai Toi Tangata website for the MMus application form and enrolment process.